BestTimesToVisit.com Logo

 money

-Croatia uses the Kuna, but many places, especially touristy ones in larger cities like Dubrovnik and Split, accept Euros.
+Croatia uses the Kuna, but many places, especially touristy ones in larger cities like Dubrovnik or Split, accept Euros.
 However, you'll always get a better exchange rate using Kuna, so try to withdraw some from an ATM upon arrival.
 Smaller towns and villages will almost exclusively use Kuna, so having some on hand is essential.

 transport